SPAAM-community/AMDirT/docs/source/filter.md

 `ASPERA_PATH="$HOME/.aspera/cli"`

-WARNING: In case your institute blocks the port 33001, you will need to change the parameter `-P 33001` to another port that is not blocked.
+> ⚠️ In case your institute blocks the port 33001, you will need to change the parameter `-P 33001` to another port that is not blocked.

 ### Downloading via nf-core/fetchngs